vectordotdev/vector/docs/tutorials/lognamespacing.md

 - Ingest timestamp - This is the timestamp when the event was received by Vector.
 This should go in the Vector metadata.
 - Timestamp - This should be any timestamp extracted from the incoming message.
-No timestamp

-It is worth noticing that existing sources have not always been consistent with this.
+It is worth recognising that existing sources have not always been consistent with this.
 Some sources would insert a timestamp that is extracted from the event but default to the ingest timestamp if it didn't exist.
 Others insert the timestamp extracted from the event and don't insert a timestamp at all